solidi/writing/21-be-a-rock-star-at-pull-requests.md

 ## For the Team

-**Prefer pairing over pull requests.** Pairing is the same as a thorough pull request but is happening in real-time.
-Work toward a system that, if significant pairing has occurred, provide a way for those individuals to merge with advanced brevity.
+**Prefer pairing over pull requests.** Prefer pairing over pull requests.
+Pairing provides the same value as a pull request review with the benefit of real-time results.
+Work toward a system that, if significant pairing has occurred, the team should provide a way for those individuals to merge with advanced brevity.

 **Make it easy for those to receive a timely review.** Make the ritual of code review easy for newcomers to get a timely review.
 Some teams I've seen have set precise time ranges for review, others have set SLA's.
 Either way, be inclusive and welcoming.
 The reviewer pulls.
 The author shouldn't need to push.